tarwn/lessthandot-hugo/blogs/content/posts/2008-12-08-application-event-log-for-your-website.md

 9.Check event log.

 The only drawback to create to an application specific event log is that you need admin rights on the web server.
-If that’s not possible, you can send out an email or write to a log file on the server.
+If that's not possible, you can send out an email or write to a log file on the server.
 Code to send email –

 ```csharp
 <%Import System.Web.Mail%>